phetsims/phet-info/doc/new-dev-onboarding.md

   script [absolute-tsc.js](https://github.com/phetsims/chipper/blob/master/js/scripts/absolute-tsc.js).
 Documentation
   for how to run absolute-tsc from the command line, or as an external tool in Webstorm can be found at the top of the file.
-- The [Typescript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) is a great resource for diving into Typescript.
-You can also find PhET specific Typescript Conventions in the [Reference Documents](#reference-docs) section.
+- The [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) is a great resource for diving into TypeScript.
+You can also find PhET specific TypeScript Conventions in the [Reference Documents](#reference-docs) section.

 ### Memory and Performance Profiling